-If you’ve tried methadone in the past and it worsened your addiction or you’ve had severe side effects, you and your doctor should discuss alternate addiction treatments.
+If you’ve tried methadone in the past and it worsened your addiction or had severe side effects, you and your doctor should discuss alternate addiction treatments.

 Some of the most beneficial things to incorporate into your recovery include:

-The cost of treatment from an opioid rehab clinic varies based on a variety of factors.
+The cost of treatment from an opioid rehab clinic varies based on various factors.
 The US Department of Defense estimates the average cost of methadone treatment to be $126 per day to $6552 per year.

 Addiction treatment with methadone is more expensive than treating other medical conditions, such as diabetes or kidney disease.
 However, this only takes into account the direct cost of addiction.